 DUTIES OF EXECUTIVE COMMITTEE MEMBERS

-73. The Core Executive, comprised of the President, Past-President, and Vice Presidents for Government Affairs, Finance, Education, Services, Communications, Global Health, or such other or substituted vice-presidential roles as may be determined by the Executive Committee pursuant to Section 45, are the officers of the corporation.
+74. The Core Executive, comprised of the President, Past-President, and Vice Presidents for Government Affairs, Finance, Education, Student Affairs, Communications, Global Health, or such other or substituted vice-presidential roles as may be determined by the Executive Committee pursuant to Section 45, are the officers of the corporation.

-74. No member of the Core Executive, in their role as officers of the corporation, shall receive any remuneration, provided that he/she may be paid reasonable expenses incurred by him/her in the performance of his/her duties.
+75. No member of the Core Executive, in their role as officers of the corporation, shall receive any remuneration, provided that he/she may be paid reasonable expenses incurred by him/her in the performance of his/her duties.
 However, Executive Committee members may be granted an award of appreciation at the completion of their term, as approved in the budget.